[Terraform] Refer to resource information described in different tfstate

 terraform { backend "s3" { bucket = "terraform-tfstate" key = "terraform-blog/bastion.tfstate" region = "ap-northeast-1" } } resource "aws_vpc" "bastion" { cidr_block = "10.0.0.0/16" enable_dns_hostnames = true tags { Name = "vpc-bastion" } } resource "aws_security_group" "bastion" { name = "bastion-sg" description = "for bastion server" vpc_id = "${aws_vpc.bastion.id}" tags { Name = "bastion-sg" } } resource "aws_security_group_rule" "prod_sg_rule" { security_group_id = "${aws_security_group.bastion.id}" type = "ingress" from_port = "22" to_port = "22" protocol = "tcp" cidr_blocks = "XXX.XXX.XXX.XXX" } ## Add output "security_group_id" { value = "${aws_security_group.bastion.id}" }

-you must first output the value you want to reference.
+you need to output the values you want to reference beforehand.

 In this case, we want to reference the ID of the bastion security group, so